Sialitech/label-siali/docs/source/guide/labeling.md

 ### Customize hotkeys
 You can specify custom hotkeys for labeling using the [Shortcut tag](/tags/shortcut.html), or change the hotkeys used for specific actions using an environment variable.

-If you want to change the hotkeys used for specific actions, set the `EDITOR_KEYMAP` environment variable with valid JSON in your `.env` file or when starting Label Studio.
+If you want to change the hotkeys used for specific actions, set the `EDITOR_KEYMAP` environment variable with valid JSON in your `.env` file or when starting Siali Label.
 For example, to change the keyboard shortcut used to submit an annotation to `shift` + `s`, set the environment variable as follows:
 ```
 EDITOR_KEYMAP='{"annotation:submit":{"key": "shift+s","description": "My Custom Submit Hotkey!"}}'
 ```